 Send all of the above to the following address:

-To pay your reinstatement fee in person, take all of the above documentation to your local county tag office.
+To pay your reinstatement fee in person, take the above documentation to your local county tag office.

-Once your payment has been processed and you've proven that you carry an adequate auto insurance policy, your license and/or registration will be reinstated.
+Once your payment has been processed and you've proven that you carry adequate auto insurance, your license and registration will be reinstated.
 Committing multiple offenses within a five-year period will substantially increase the penalties associated with your violation.
-So you should aim to prevent any future lapses in coverage for as long as a vehicle is registered in your name.
+So you should aim to prevent future lapses in coverage for as long as a vehicle is registered in your name.